Aura Concurrent User Licensing FAQ

 Future Capabilities

-Can clients use their own SSO (single sign-on)?
+Can customers use their own SSO (single sign-on)?

 Not yet.
 This will be supported in a future release.